XiujunQiu/XiujunQiu.github.io/README.md

 ## Project
 NYC Taxi Tip Prediction

+## Data Processing Infrastructure
+- Cloud Platform: The entire data processing pipeline is built and executed on Google Cloud Platform (GCP), leveraging its scalability and efficiency.
+- Virtual Machine (VM): A Google Cloud Virtual Machine (VM) environment is used to run all data processing tasks, ensuring flexibility and computational power for handling large datasets.
+- Dataproc: Google Cloud Dataproc was utilized for distributed data processing and scalable analysis.
+Dataproc provides a managed Apache Hadoop and Apache Spark service, enabling efficient TLC trip data batch processing.

 ### Description
 - This project analyzed tipping behavior in NYC for-hire vehicles using high-volume trip record data from the NYC Taxi & Limousine Commission (TLC).
 The dataset covers trips from January 2022 to August 2023, including such as pickup/drop-off times, locations, distances, and fares.